melezhik/SparrowCI/README.md

 Available plugins are listed on SparrowHub repository - https://sparrowhub.io

-## Artifacts
+## Tasks

-Tasks might produce artifacts that become visible within other tasks:
+Tasks are elementry build units.
+They could be written on various languages or executed as external Sparrow plugins.

+Every task is executed in separated environments and does not see other tasks.

 ## Workers

 SparrowCI workers are ephemeral docker alpine instances, that are created for every build and then destroyed.
 If you need more OS support please let me know.

-Every task is executed in separated environments and does not see other tasks.

 Artifacts and tasks output data is mechanism how tasks communicate with each other.